nkkollaw/zubr/README.md

     \Zubr\html_entity_encode() // alias to htmlentities(), \Zubr\html_entities()
     \Zubr\html_entity_decode()

-Functions always have the same name as the build-in ones, but they follow the same set of rules.
+Functions always have the same name as the built-in ones, but they follow the same set of rules.
 Zubr is intuitive to use, because function names are predictable and similar to the ones you're used to.

 Zubr's idea came from commenting this HN post: https://news.ycombinator.com/item?id=14883784